 - Root-cause: insufficient quality assurance testing

-The below table is a problem matrix sorted by sources.
+Here's a table with the problem matrix sorted by sources.

 Internal networking and routing

-There's plenty of great information and free online classes on identifying patterns, but it's a rather simple process that enables a powerful skill for diagnostics.
+There's plenty of great information and free online classes on identifying patterns, but the general concept is rather simple and can unlock powerful diagnostic abilities.

 The key to identifying patterns and anomalies in performance data is that you don't need to know how the service should be performing: You only need to determine if the recent behavior has changed.

-The examples provided in this section use response time or latency as the metric but you can apply the same analysis to almost any dataset, such as errors, throughput, and queue depths.
+The examples provided in this section use response time or latency as the metric but you can apply the same analysis to almost any dataset, such as errors, throughput, hardware resource metrics, queue depths, etc..

 Below is an example of a seemingly volatile response time chart (7 days) in APM.
 Looking closer, you can see that the behavior of the response time is repetitive.
 In other words, there's no radical change in the behavior across a 7-day period.
 The spikes are repetitive and not unusual compared to the rest of the timeline.